VXCompany/amped/README.md

 ## Contributions

 We hope to build a community and welcome contributions.

-A guide is coming soon.
+If you are looking to help to with a code contribution our project currently uses .NET / C#, but might expand to other languages, tools and frameworks in the future.

+If you are interested in making a code contribution check out our [guidelines](contribute.md).